luyvxing/wxDemo/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
+I've never seen an intersting system like this.
 Git is free software.